EvangelineSmollett/secret-hash/README.md

 - Repository for the `secret-hash` project.
 - Source code is available from the public repository URL listed above.
 - Designed to be cloned, reviewed, and developed locally.
+- Project-specific commands should be verified from the files included in the repository.

+## Repository

+Clone the repository with: